-1. Semester Hours: Candidates for the M.A. degree must complete twentyfour (24) semester hours of approved courses.
-Six (6) semester hours will be earned upon the satisfactory completion of the M.A. thesis.

-- 2. Research Tool: Candidates for the Master of Arts degree are required to show proficiency in a foreign language as evidenced by passing an examination or course given by the University, or they may elect to take and pass a University-approved course or examination in social science statistics or computer science.
+- 1. Semester Hours: Candidates for the M.A. degree must complete twenty-four (24) semester hours of approved courses.
+Six (6) semester hours will be earned upon the satisfactory completion of the M.A. thesis. - 2.
+Research Tool: Candidates for the Master of Arts degree are required to show proficiency in a foreign language as evidenced by passing an examination or course given by University, or they may elect to take and pass a University-approved course or examination in social science statistics or computer science.
 Courses taken to satisfy the research tool requirement cannot be used to satisfy the twenty-four (24) semester hour course requirement for the M.A. degree. - 3.
 Thesis: Students must submit an acceptable M.A. thesis in the form of a scholarly presentation of a research problem.
-The thesis topic must be approved by the student's major advisor/chair of the thesis committee and the remaining thesis committee members. - 4.
-Final Examination: The candidate must pass a final examination which is the oral defense of the thesis. - 5.
-Comprehensive examination.
-The student must pass an oral defense of a written exam in the major and minor field of study. - 6.
-Residency: A one-year residency requirement for the Master of Arts degree must be satisfied. - 7.
-Students must satisfactorily complete a writing assessment administered by the Center for Academic Achievement.
+The thesis topic must be approved by the student's major advisor/chair of the thesis committee and the remaining thesis committee members.
+Includes an oral defense of the thesis.
+Students may select a thesis or nonthesis option which must be determined at the time of admission to the program.
+Students selecting the thesis option must provide a presentation of an acceptable thesis on an appropriate topic and present an oral defense of both the thesis proposal and the completed thesis.
+Students selecting the nonthesis option must demonstrate an ability to present a written project which details knowledge of the process of writing a thesis, engage in the presentation of the project and take two specific courses: Capstone I and Capstone II. - 4.
+Comprehensive Examination: The student must pass a written examination in the major and minor field of study plus an oral defense of the examination. - 5.
+Residency: A one-year residency requirement for the Master of Arts degree must be satisfied. - 6.
+Final Examination: The candidate must pass a final examination which is the oral defense of the thesis if the thesis option has been selected.